grgmiller/hourly_carbon_accounting/README.md

 Due to the size of the NREL dataset, running this code will require at least 32GB of RAM (64GB recommended) to avoid Memory Errors.

 Run each of the notebooks in `code` in their numbered order.
 This repository does not contain any of the input data files.
 Each notebook in `code` describes the source for each data file so that the user can download these files on their local machine.

+### Download a GIS

+Some of the GIS shapefiles downloaded for this research require manual edits or analysis using GIS software.
+We used the open source [QGIS software](https://www.qgis.org/en/site/)